 As of March 2016, the Office of the State Superintendent of Education (OSSE) will no longer issue substitute teacher licenses.
 In order to be considered for the position, candidates must hold a valid Associate’s degree from an accredited institution.
 Candidates must submit official transcripts, if selected for the substitute teacher position.
 Foreign transcripts must be evaluated by an accredited credential evaluation agency.

-First, we will now offer our substitute teachers some of the most competitive pay in the region!
+Here at DCPS, our substitute teachers have some of the most competitive pay in the region!
 Please see our compensation structures below:

-Second, DCPS has changed the educational requirement for substitute teachers from bachelor’s degree to associate’s degree.
+DCPS has changed the educational requirement for substitute teachers from bachelor’s degree to associate’s degree.
 We will now accept applications from candidates who have obtained an associate’s degree.
 Credit hours will not be accepted in lieu of a conferred degree.

 Our substitute teachers are integral to the success of our school programs.
-By investing in our substitute teachers, we hope that these two pivotal changes demonstrate DCPS’ commitment to better schools for students and their families.
+By investing in our substitute teachers, we hope that with the recent change it demonstrates DCPS’ commitment to better schools for students and their families.

 Substitute Teachers are assigned on an as needed basis and are considered to be temporary employees.
 Substitute Teachers receive no benefits and are assigned due to teacher absences or position vacancies.
 Payment for Substitute Teachers is based on a half or full day assignment and may be daily, or long term assignments.